 Sustainable Power

 Recent literature on energy ethics – both in philosophical journals and beyond – is rich with questions about energy democracy, environmental politics, fair burdens, participatory justice, and more.
 I am particularly interested in energy democracy.
-I published an article in Environmental Ethics and an APA blogpost on this topic.
-I believe that by considering climate change a problem with energy systems rather than merely with emissions (Shaw), we can better understand some of the justice concerns that arise from environmental enclosure and displacement.
+I began exploring these ideas in an APA blogpost.
+In “Energy Democracy and the Built Environment” (Environmental Ethics), I look at Steve Vogel’s philosophy as a call to more democratic control over energy systems.
+I believe that by considering climate change a problem with energy systems rather than merely with emissions, we can better understand some of the justice concerns that arise from environmental enclosure and displacement.
 In 2020 I was awarded an internal grant as part of interdisciplinary team to develop method of assessing utility scale solar energy.
 I was an ACLS fellowship recipient for 2025-26 to further my research on this project.
+I spent the fall of 2025 at Dartmouth College, and spring 2026 at University of Illinois, Champaign-Urbana, as a visiting scholar developing my ideas.